ibm-cloud-docs/cis/logpush.md

   :   The domain ID.

    `--request body`
    :   Information to create the Logpush job body (`logpush_job_ibmcl_req`).

-       For IBM Cloud Logs:

        `ibmcl`: Information to identify the IBM Cloud Log instance where the data is pushed.
 Fields within the `ibmcl` object are as follows:

          * `instance_id`: ID of the Cloud Logs instance.
          * `region`: Region of the Cloud Logs instance (for example, `us-south`).
          * `api_key`: An API key for the account where the Cloud Logs instance is set up is required.
 You can use either a user API key or a service ID API key.
 This key is used to generate a bearer token for the Logpush job.
 If the API key has an expiration date, it can be rotated by using the [Update a Logpush job](/apidocs/cis#update-logpush-job-v2) API.
 During the rotation process, the previous key remains active as a backup for one hour.

          You must grant IAM **Sender** permissions to the API key to request authorization to send logs to an IBM Cloud Logs instance.
          {: important}

       `name`: The name of the Logpush job.